"

 Nonmaleficence

-Nonmaleficence is defined by the ANA as, “the bioethical principle that specifies a duty to do no harm and balances avoidable harm with benefits of good achieved.”[8]
 A classic example of doing no harm in nursing practice is reflected by nurses checking medication rights three times before administering medications.
 In this manner, medication errors can be avoided, and the duty to do no harm is met.
-An example of nurses implementing nonmaleficence in mental health care is ensuring that clients are not harmed by adverse effects of psychotropic medications (such as lithium toxicity or tardive dyskinesia).
+Furthermore, nurses continually assess for side effects of medications and promptly report them to the health care provider.
+See an additional example of nursing implementing interventions based on the nonmaleficence ethical principle in the following box.

 Nonmaleficence Case Application